funvill/funvill.github.io/_posts/2016-12-01-december-2016-link-dump.md

 - [Robot teamwork](https://www.facebook.com/926058810805297/videos/1158607727550403/) - Video of making a spring. an entier channel of [these types of videos](https://www.facebook.com/Entertaining-Stuff-926058810805297/).
 - [Simpsons quote generator](https://frinkiac.com/) - Frinkiac has nearly 3 million Simpsons screencaps so get to searching for crying out glayvin!
 - [Music For Programming](http://musicforprogramming.net/) - A series of mixes intended for listening while '+task+' to aid concentration and increase productivity
+- [Tesla coil powered film canister gatling gun](https://hackaday.com/2016/11/30/tesla-coil-powered-film-canister-gatling-gun/) - This has all the geek keywords you could ever want.
+Includes a video as well.

 ![Flying hammock](https://i.imgur.com/AVmxAK1.gifv)